Helena Desivilya Syna

 Prof. Desivilya conducts research on social conflict, organizational behavior and diversity management in organizations and communities.
-Her work integrates a micro-level social psychological perspective with a macro-level, social-constructivism approach, using a mixed-method approach – quantitative and qualitative methodologies and research tools.
+Her work integrates a micro-level social psychological perspective with a macro-level, critical and social-constructivism approach, using a mixed-method approach – quantitative and qualitative methodologies and research tools.
 It leverages her expertise and experience in program evaluation promoting deeper and more comprehensive study of the research-practice interface.
 She received a three-year grant from Israel Ministry of Science and Technology for a study: Promoting Eve’s Emancipation at Top Decision Making Forums: The Case of Women in Municipal Councils.

-Content-wise, her scholarly activities revolve around search for new approaches of engaging the complex intergroup relations in contemporary societies (mounting social divisions and growing diversities).
+Her scholarly activities focus on search for new approaches of engaging the complex intergroup relations in contemporary societies.
 Such novel perspectives need to deal with intergroup conflicts in a constructive manner: allowing meaningful existence for all the groups, both autonomously and in tandem while avoiding ostracism, exclusion and promoting expression of genuine voices.
 These themes reflect issues on an international agenda.
 Hence, she is continuously developing networks of international scholars and building partnerships to study the complex social issues in collaboration with partners in Israel and abroad, embracing an interdisciplinary and an international perspective.